TheLime1/CheatoMate/README.md

 - Chat with Bing Copilot secretly in the terminal
 - Export chat history to a txt file
 - Activate/Deactivate your network adapter with a keyboard shortcut
+- Chat with your friends in the terminal in real time

 ## Installation